 Instruction is specifically tailored to the level of the singer, and at all levels the goal is to ‘get the whole voice rolling’ as Zajick says, as well as forming the whole singer and artist through a program of voice lessons, music fundamentals, Italian, German and English diction, acting, fitness, and professionalism.
 The program culminates in a final concert of opera scenes.

 Graduates of the Institute are already finding their place in the training programs and on the stages of the world’s opera houses.
 Faculty members are chosen for their expertise and experience in opera, but also for their understanding of the particular development of dramatic voices.
-All students will have the opportunity to receive private and class instruction from such notable professionals as Dolora Zajick, Luana DeVol, Anthony Manoli, Cesar Ulloa, Darrell Babidge, Kathryn LaBouff, Beatrice Benzi, Jacob Will and Daniela Siena. ( For a complete list of all coaches and instructors and their bios, click here)
+All students will have the opportunity to receive private and class instruction from such notable professionals as Dolora Zajick, Luana DeVol, Darrell Babidge (The Juilliard School), Kathryn LaBouff, John Parr (Deutscheoper Berlin), Beatrice Benzi (la Scala), Marianne Barrett (Metropolitan Opera), Yelena Kurdina (Metropolitan Opera).
+(For a complete list of all coaches and instructors and their bios, click here)